Flash-X/Flash-X-docs/docs/source/Particles.rst

 and acceleration (needed for the integration routines, see Table ).
 Depending upon the simulation, the user can define particle properties in a manner similar to that used for mesh-based solution variables.
-To define a particle attribute, add to a file a line of the form
+To define a particle attribute, add to a ``Config`` file a line of the form

-   *property-name*
+   ``PARTICLEPROP`` *property-name*

-For attributes that are meant to merely sample and record the state of certain mesh variables along trajectories, Flash-X can automatically invoke interpolation (or, in general, some map method) to generate attribute values from the appropriate grid quantities.
+For attributes that are meant to merely sample and record the state of certain mesh variables along trajectories, |flashx| can automatically invoke interpolation (or, in general, some map method) to generate attribute values from the appropriate grid quantities.
 (For passive tracer particles, these are typically the only attributes beyond the default set of eight mentioned above.)
-The routine is invoked by Flash-X at appropriate times to effect this mapping, namely before writing particle data to checkpoint and particle plot files.
-To direct the default implementation of to act as desired for tracer attributes, the user must define the association of the particle attribute with the appropriate mesh variable by including the following line in the file:
+The routine ``Particles/Particles_updateAttributes`` is invoked by |flashx| at appropriate times to effect this mapping, namely before writing particle data to checkpoint and particle plot files.
+To direct the default implementation of ``Particles_updateAttributes`` to act as desired for tracer attributes, the user must define the association of the particle attribute with the appropriate mesh variable by including the following line in the ``Config`` file:

-   *property-name* *variable-name*
+   ``PARTICLEMAP TO`` *property-name* ``FROM VARIABLE`` *variable-name*

 These particle attributes are carried along in the simulation and output in the checkpoint files.
-At runtime, the user can specify the attributes to output through runtime parameters , , etc. These specified attributes are collected in an array by the routine.
-This array in turn is used by to calculate the values of the specified attributes from the corresponding mesh quantities before they are output.
+At runtime, the user can specify the attributes to output through runtime parameters ``Particles/particle_attribute_1``, ``Particles/particle_attribute_2``, etc. These specified attributes are collected in an array by the ``Particles/Particles_init`` routine.
+This array in turn is used by ``Particles/Particles_updateAttributes`` to calculate the values of the specified attributes from the corresponding mesh quantities before they are output.

 .. _`Sec:Particles IO`: